 A visit to Kyoto must include Kinkaku-ji, Gion and Kyomizudera Temple!
 All of these places are quintessential to Kyoto.
 And not to mention spending half a day in Arashiyama marvelling at the Bamboo Grove and feeding the monkeys in the Monkey Park.

 For all the Instagrammers out there, photos at Fushimi Inari Shrine is a must.
 But don’t be intimidated by the crowd.
 Bonus tip: hike to the top where fewer tourists are photobombing your photos.

 Where to stay in Kyoto

 Money-saving tip: Kyoto is a big city, and walking to all the attractions may not be possible, especially in a tight time frame.
 Pick up a Kyoto City Bus One-day Pass at Kyoto Station so you can quickly hop into any subway and bus and visit all the sites within the same day.

 Day 16: Kobe (1 day)

 By now you have visited all the big cities in Japan, like Tokyo, Osaka and Kyoto.
-The second half of your month-long trip in Japan will be visiting several off the beaten path cities and art islands.
+For the second half of your Japan one month itinerary, you will be visiting several off the beaten path cities and art islands.

 What to do in Kobe

 Trying Kobe beef is a must in Kobe!
-Many restaurants serve the deliciousness including Steakland, Wakkoqu and Kokoro.
+Many restaurants serve the deliciousness including Steakland and Wakkoqu.
 Each restaurant serves a variety of teppanyaki beef where it is one of the best ways to cook Kobe beef.

 Before you leave Kobe, a stroll through Nankin-machi (Kobe Chinatown) is a must.
 And end your day by visiting Kobe Harbour.

 Where to stay in Kobe

 Day 17: Himeji (1 day)

 Himeji is one of the friendliest cities in Japan.
 The city is compact and small, and it is worth spending a day visiting all the best sites.
 And Himeji has one of the top three most beautiful castles in Japan and zen temples hidden away in the mountains.

 What to do in Himeji

 Himeji Castle is one of the best attractions in Himeji.
 The UNESCO World Heritage Site is known as the White Heron Castle, where it has pristine white-plastered exterior walls that resembles a white heron in flight.